-Quality Assurance at Ames Laboratory is implemented through the Quality Assurance Program Plan.
-This plan outlines the policies, procedures, training and inspection and testing requirements for equipment and process within the Laboratory.
+Quality Assurance at Ames Laboratory is implemented through the Quality Assurance Program Plan (Plan 10200.026).
+This plan outlines the policies, procedures, training and inspection, and testing requirements for equipment and processes within the Laboratory.

-Radioactive sources and solutions that are used for calibration of radiation-detection instrumentation are obtained with quantitative calibration directly traceable to the National Institute of Standards and Technology.
+Radioactive sources and solutions used to calibrate radiation-detection instrumentation are obtained with quantitative calibration directly traceable to the National Institute of Standards and Technology.
 Ames Laboratory's quality assurance effort relies on established U.S. EPA, IDNR, IDPH, and DOE regulations, standards and methods.
 This applies to both radioactive and non-radioactive environmental sampling and analyses.